jaspector

 A building permit is required for construction in unincorporated Pierce County.

-Typical processing time is Processing time varies by project complexity and critical area review requirements..
+Building permit processing times in unincorporated Pierce County, WA typically run Processing time varies by project complexity and critical area review requirements..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Pierce County, WA.
 The following work is generally exempt: One-story detached accessory structures used as tool/storage sheds, playhouses, similar uses under 200 sq ft; Agricultural structures up to 600 sq ft (since 2015); Fences not over 7 feet high; Retaining walls not over 4 feet high (unless supporting surcharge); Water tanks supported directly on grade under 5,000 gallons; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops; Portable heating and ventilation appliances; Agricultural/deer fences up to 8 feet tall.
 Note: Even exempt work must comply with zoning and other codes.
+When in doubt, confirm with the local building department before starting work.